What is an API tracker?

 Scripts run in a strictly isolated Deno sandbox. fetch, XMLHttpRequest, and other network APIs are not available.
 Only Deno.core utilities (such as encode, decode) and JavaScript built-ins are accessible.
 See Deno Sandbox Runtime for the full reference of available APIs.

 To make secrets available to your extractor or configurator script, open the tracker's edit form, enable Advanced mode, and set the Secrets → Access mode to All secrets or Selected secrets.
 The decrypted secrets will then be available as context.params.secrets.
-Manage your secrets in Settings → Secrets.
+Manage your secrets in Workspace → Secrets.
 Example: const token = context.params.secrets.MY_TOKEN;

 Annex: Request configurator script